skybert/skybert-net/src/java/jenkins.md

 My notes on getting Jenkins to play nice.

 ## Device or resource busy

+Every now and then, I've encountered this on some Jenkins job and today I wanted to get to the bottom of it:

 ```
 java.nio.file.FileSystemException:
 /var/lib/jenkins/workspace/release-phase-2/src/common/.nfs000000000218264e00002879:
 Device or resource busy`
 ```

+As often is the case, a few Unix commands saved the day.
 First check what process is keeping this file open:

 ```
 $ lsof /var/lib/jenkins/workspace/release-phase-2/src/common/.nfs000000000218264e00002879
 COMMAND   PID    USER   FD   TYPE DEVICE SIZE/OFF     NODE NAME